 Factors influencing the choice

-It isn’t easy to make a general statement about the best place for your dog to stay because everyone has their individuality and personality, and what is suitable for one person may not be suitable for another.
+It isn’t easy to make a general statement about the best place for your dog to stay because everyone has their individuality and personality, and what is suitable for one person may not be ideal for another.
 This depends on various factors, such as character, but also on the experiences the dog has had and stored up in its knowledge base: whether, for example, it is a dog that is used to spending some time alone at home, whether it is well socialised and likes to be in the company of other dogs, whether it is phobic or wary of other animals or people.
 These are just some of the factors that can influence the choice.

 Relatives and friends